PdxCodeGuild/20171003-FullStack-Day/1 - Python/docs/14 - Sets.md

 Check out the [standard library docs for sets](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset) for an overview of all the things you can do.

-## Comprehensions

-Set comprehensions look like list comprehensions, but with curly braces.

 ```python
 >>> even_nums = {x * 2 for x in range(4)}